TobyRet/json-schema-diff-validator/README.md

 json-schema-diff-validator
 ==========================

+This repository is a fork of the original 'json-schema-diff-validator' library available at https://bitbucket.org/atlassian/json-schema-diff-validator.
+It has been forked to introduce additional features and improvements to the library.

+### Modifications
+TBA

 This package allows comparision of two versions of schema file and detect any breaking change.
 The new version is considered as non-backward compatible when

 * a new node with minimum requirement is added.